-You may like to submit an Expression of Interest to join our community:
+You may like to contact us for more information, or submit an Expression of Interest to join our community:

 There was a good chance I would have had to quit work to support my wife, with the behavioural issues with our child.
 With the strategies we learnt I am still the breadwinner whilst being confident my family are safe at home.

 Being a part of this program has made an incredible difference to our family.
 I was feeling isolated and felt overwhelmed most days.
 I have four children, one has severe Autism.
 His behaviour affects our family life, especially his siblings.